German foreign minister's Djibouti trip diverted over lacking permit

 - Oops!Something went wrong.Please try again later.

-German Foreign Minister Annalena Baerbock's trip to Djibouti in East Africa has been delayed because her government jet failed to receive permission to fly over Eritrea.
+German Foreign Minister Annalena Baerbock has taken a stop in Djibouti in East Africa off her travel itinerary after her government jet failed to receive permission to fly over Eritrea.

-Baerbock's plane was instead diverted to Jeddah in western Saudi Arabia, where the delegation will spend the night before attempting to continue the trip to Djibouti on Thursday.
+Baerbock's plane was instead diverted to Jeddah in western Saudi Arabia, where the delegation will spend the night.

+The delegation had hoped to continue the trip to Djibouti on Thursday but ultimately cancelled the Djibouti leg of the tour, delegation sources told dpa.

+"The trip will continue tomorrow with the Kenya part of the programme," the sources said.

 Baerbock's Airbus A321LR aircraft landed in the Saudi port city at 2:15 pm (1315 GMT) after previously circling over the Red Sea for more than an hour.